 For information about any of our programs, application, or any of our other student services please contact us:

 Every student is expected to attend each meeting of all classes for which he or she is registered, to arrive on time and to stay for the full class period.
-MTI recognizes that absences occur as a result of circumstances beyond a student’s control, as well as from a student’s failure to accept responsibility for attending class regularly.
+Mitchell Tech recognizes that absences occur as a result of circumstances beyond a student’s control, as well as from a student’s failure to accept responsibility for attending class regularly.
 Students are encouraged to communicate with their instructors in the case of an absence.

 The President’s List will be published at the end of each semester.
 The President’s List is used to give recognition to outstanding full-time students who earn a GPA of 3.5 or higher.